 Confidence can indeed be an invaluable asset on stage.
 And you’ve surely heard stories of musicians who have admitted after a big audition success, that deep down, they were already convinced they were going to win.

 But is that level of absolute confidence necessary in order to play our best?
 Or is a little bit of doubt maybe not the worst thing in the world?

 “Don’t be nervous/sad/upset/frustrated/etc.!”

 Throughout our lives, we are told in many ways – both explicitly, and often, more subtly – that we ought to maintain a positive, upbeat attitude.
 That winners engage in positive thinking, and our success is dependent on our ability to avoiding being so negative.

 And while there is certainly much to be said for positivity, sometimes it can be awfully exhausting to keep it up.

-Whether it’s sight-reading under pressure, nailing that big shift in an audition, or making an impossible shot to get all your classmates an A in organic chemistry , we all know from experience that performing up to our full abilities is infinitely more challenging when it feels like there’s something at stake.
+Whether it’s sight-reading under pressure, nailing that big shift in an audition, or making an impossible shot to get all your classmates an A on an organic chemistry quiz, we all know from experience that performing up to our full abilities is infinitely more challenging when we feel like there’s something at stake.